llmrb/llm/README.md

 #### Completions

+> This example uses the stateless chat completions API that all
+> providers support.
+A similar example for OpenAI's stateful
+> responses API is available in the [docs/](docs/OPENAI_RESPONSES.md)
+> directory.

 The following example enables lazy mode for a [LLM::Chat](https://0x1eef.github.io/x/llm.rb/LLM/Chat.html) object by entering into a "lazy" conversation where messages are buffered and